Search

 More flexibility for fund providers, asset managers and institutional investors

-For fund providers and investors, regulatory uncertainty will be eliminated: in future, funds will retain their tax qualification even if they invest in commercial partnerships.
-At the same time, investment opportunities will be significantly expanded: special investment funds will be able to invest in renewable energies, charging infrastructure, infrastructure companies as well as PE and VC funds without restriction.
-It will also be possible to hold 100% of companies that specialize in renewable energies or infrastructure projects.
+For fund providers and investors, regulatory uncertainty is eliminated: funds retain their tax qualification even if they invest in commercial partnerships.
+At the same time, the investment opportunities are significantly expanded: special investment funds can now invest in renewable energies, charging infrastructure, infrastructure companies as well as PE and VC funds without restriction.
+It is also possible to hold 100% of companies that specialize in renewable energies or infrastructure projects.
 Income from these areas is treated as a direct investment for tax purposes.

 Another change concerns the so-called roll-over rule.
 This is the possibility of reinvesting profits from the sale of shares in corporations in a tax-neutral manner in new investments instead of having to pay tax on them immediately.
 The previous maximum limit of 500,000 euros is to be raised to 2 million euros.
 Growth sectors in particular are to benefit from this regulation in order to make new investments more quickly and cheaply.